dentarg/auth0-blog/_posts/2017-01-25-how-to-build-your-user-analytics-funnel-with-social-login.markdown

 * **Retention analysis**: Segment your user base by activity and look at what kinds of users tend to stick around the longest, who takes the most advantage of your app, and who you should be trying to re-engage.
 * **Building customer personas**: Grouping your customers into representative personas is a powerful way to focus your marketing and product development efforts.
 But you don't need to do it all by intuition when you can use analytics to build quantitative models of who your users are, where they come from, and what they do.

 Auth0 users can use our pre-built Rules to send user information to a variety of applications.
+Besides that, we have recently released a product called [Auth0 Extend](https://auth0.com/extend/).
+This product enable companies to provide to their customers an easy to use extension point that accepts JavaScript code.
+With [Auth0 Extend](https://auth0.com/extend/), customers can create custom business rules, scheduled jobs, or connect to the ecosystem by integrating with other SaaS systems, like Marketo, Salesforce, and Concur.
+All using plain JavaScript and NPM modules.

 ### Slack